Milan

 Tables and gastronomic addresses

 Milan counts 8 Michelin-starred restaurants in 2025, several in palaces.
 Il Ristorante Niko Romito (Bvlgari Hotel, 1 star) offers contemporary Italian cuisine, pared-back, technical.
 Tasting menu at 180 €, wine pairing at 120 €.
-Booking essential 2 months in advance.
+Booking essential 2 months ahead.

-Seta (Mandarin Oriental, 1 star) delivers creative Italian cuisine under chef Antonio Guida.
+Seta (Mandarin Oriental, 1 star) signs creative Italian cuisine under chef Antonio Guida.
 Elegant setting, impeccable service, tasting menu at 200 €.
 One of Milan's most consistent tables.

 Outside hotels, Enrico Bartolini al Mudec (3 Michelin stars) is Lombardy’s only three-star table.
 Contemporary cuisine, flawless technique, tasting menu at 280 €.
 Booking 3 months minimum.